temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 - [Go 1.17+](https://go.dev/dl/)

 This tutorial mocks actual emails and billing.
-Configuring additional APIs won't be necessary.
+Configuring APIs for this tutorial won't be necessary.

 ## Create the project